-When refinancing, you'll need to supply your lender with documents outlining the last six months of existing home and personal loans.
+You'll need to supply your lender with documents outlining the last six months of existing home loans and any other debts.

 Where possible, ensure you don’t fall behind on repayments of any kind so your refinance can be approved as soon as possible.

-So gather your credit history, existing loan details and documents regarding your regular income to present to your lender.
+Gather your credit history, existing loan details, and documents regarding your regular income to present to your lender.
 With just a few documents, you'll be on track to getting your refinance approved.

 For more information on refinancing home loans, get in touch with our friendly lending specialists here at loans.com.au!